 Why not share the gift of calm with your family and friends this holiday time?

 Emma Ferris is known as a breathing guru and is the creator of The Big Exhale 30 day breathing course.
-She’s also called wellness nut, entrepreneur and a woman on a mission.
+She’s also called wellness nut, wellness architect, entrepreneur and a woman on a mission.
 Drawing on a 12-year career in physiotherapy, as well as expertise in pilates, acupuncture and stress management, Emma Ferris is teaching the world to find their calm and stress less at The Butterfly Effect.